 Please note that the module handbooks are updated at the beginning of each semester.
 The applicable module handbooks for any given semester are the handbooks published at the beginning of that semester.

-They are able to handle conflicts relating to current challenges, such as land consumption and usage, participation, internal development and digitalisation, and moderate different interest groups.
+After completing your Master’s degree, you are able to handle conflicts relating to current challenges, such as land consumption and usage, participation, internal development, regional value creation and digitalisation, and moderate different interest groups.

 "Having completed my Bachelor’s degree in a big city, I was attracted not just by the high quality of the courses on offer, but also by the rural charm of Triesdorf.
 The University is right in the middle of the countryside, but all the facilities are easily accessible."

 Philipp Kahl, Graduate of the Master’s degree programme in Regional Management

 "The requirements of regional management are extremely diverse.
 There’s the communicative side, and then there’s a very creative side to it as well.
 On top of that, regional management also requires innovation, to develop new ideas and projects for rural areas."

 Barbara Wunder, Conversion Manager in the District of Donau-Ries